GHeinzelmann/BAT.py/README.md

 # Performing ABFE calculations with OpenMM

-BAT also allows the user to run all simulations using the free OpenMM engine [11-15] with OpenMMTools [16].
+BAT also allows the user to run all simulations using the free OpenMM engine [12-16] with OpenMMTools [17].
 In this case, instead of the _pmemd.cuda_ software from AMBER, OpenMM 7.7.0 or later and OpenMMTools 0.21.3 or later should be installed and in your path.
+Versions 8.4.0 from the former and 0.25.3 from the latter were the latest ones tested with BAT.
 See the Quick-installation-tutorial.pdf file, located inside the ./doc folder, for instructions on how to install these two programs and to run the OpenMM-based tutorial.

 The OpenMM simulations are fully integrated into the BAT workflow, with the equilibration, free energy and analysis steps performed the same way as explained in the tutorial above.
 Example input files are provided for the OpenMM software on the same BRD4(2) sample system: input-openmm-rank.in for calculating the ABFE values of different ligands, and ./example-input-files/input-openmm-dock.in to compare docked poses, both using the SDR method.
 More details on the OpenMM-specific BAT input variables can be found in the User Guide.